eschulte/DebloatingTestSuite/README.md

 ./run_testbed.py [[--TESTNAME PATH] ...]
 ```
 where "TESTNAME" is the name of the executable to test.
 This name
-matches the name of the git submodule you wish to test.
+generally matches the name of the git submodule you wish to test.

 Each TESTNAME takes a PATH as an option.
-The path is either to a single
+The path is a full path to a single
 executable file (to run the tests against a single executable of user's
-choice), or a path to a directory containing more than one executable the
-user wishes to run the testbed against.
-If the path is to a directory, the
-script assumes every file in the given directory is an executable is a
-debloated version of the same executable.
+choice).

 You could run more than one testbed at a time if preferred.
 Each testbed
 gets its own path to executables.